Entrepreneurial mentorship that focuses on you, not just your idea.

-- The primary goal of joining the mentorship program is to be inspired to keep working on your idea using lean startup and customer development methodology.
+- The primary goal of joining the LaunchPad Alumni Mentorship Program is to be inspired to keep working on your idea using lean startup and customer development methodology.

 - You must take initiative.
-It is your job to reach out, asks question, seek advice on next steps, explore possible introductions, and above else, work hard.
+It is your job to reach out, ask question, seek advice on next steps, explore possible introductions, and above else, work on your venture.

-- The mentee should strive to build a relationship with the mentor so that the you feel comfortable coming back to the mentor as you build your idea.
+- As a mentee, you should strive to build a relationship with the mentor so that the you feel comfortable coming back to the mentor as you build your idea.

-- This continuity of contact is critical to moving your venture forward.
+- Consistant contact is critical to moving your venture forward.
 Seek advice in preparing for grant opportunities and pitch competitions, both internally and externally.

 If taken seriously, this could be one of the most valuable relationships you develop at University.

 We have identified that the connections you make along your university, entrepreneurial and career journey are what make individuals, startups, and founders the strongest and most successful.
 These are the people who will be there for you when things get tough, when you need answers, or a boost of inspiration.
 These informal connections are what make you stand out among your fellow entrepreneurial thinkers.

 Your classmates, the barista at Barrow and recent alumni are all people who may be able to support your venture, make an introduction, or give you feedback.
 Start connecting with them now.